harbassan/spicetify-apps/stats/README.md

  ┃ ┗ 📜style.css
 ```

-Then run these commands to apply:
+Finally, run these commands to apply:

 ```powershell
 spicetify config custom_apps stats spicetify apply
 ```

+That's it.
+Enjoy.

 For more help on installing visit the [Spicetify Docs](https://spicetify.app/docs/advanced-usage/custom-apps#installing).

 ### Uninstallation

-To disable the app run these commands:
+To uninstall the app, run these commands:

 ```powershell
 spicetify config custom_apps stats- spicetify apply
 ```

-If you want to completely remove the app just delete the `stats` folder after running the above commands.
+If you want to remove the app completely, just delete the `stats` folder after running the above commands.

 ---

-If you have any questions or issues regarding the app open an issue on this repo.
-Please specify your spicetify version and installation method if you do so.
+If you have any questions or issues regarding the app, open an issue on this repo.
+While doing so, please specify your spicetify version and installation method.

-If you really like the app i'd be grateful if you liked the repo ❤️.
+If you like the app, I'd be really grateful if you liked the repo ❤️.